-We are guessing that your school curriculum involved maths, science, but definitively not ‘energy.’
-Google is at hand to answer individual queries, but why not read in one place all the answers to the most common questions we get about the energy?
+We are guessing that your school curriculum involved maths and science, but not a lot on how to get the best energy deal.
+Google might be your friend to answer individual queries, but why not read in one place all the answers to the most common questions we get about the supply of energy?

 What type of meter do I have?

 There are a few different types of meters that energy suppliers offer to customers.
 To find out which one you have or want we’ve compiled a quick guide to the different types.

 - Standard meter

 Standard meters are the most common type of meter in the UK.
 They measure the amount of energy you use, and show it in a dial or display on the front of the meter.

 A smart meter is a digital meter which displays your energy usage in real time.
 It also digitally sends meter readings to your energy supplier, so you get more accurate energy bills.
 Should you get a smart meter?
 Check out our blog post where you’ll find out everything you’ll ever want to know about smart meters.

 - Economy 7 or 10 meter